 Masvingo stands at coordinates 20°3'S, 30°52'E. The city has a mean temperature of 19.4 degrees Celsius and total annual precipitation that averages 614.4 mm.
 The sun in Masvingo averages 2991 hours annualy.

 - Great Zimbabwe Monument

-The ruins are one of the ldest in Africa having built without motor around 1250 AD.
+The ruins are one of the oldest in Africa having been built without motor around 1250 AD.